Kefir salsa makes for the richness of an avocado with tomatoes, with the sourness of a probiotic; add one of your favourite-chilis.

 I do not advocate following recipes slavishly; personalise it and make it your own.
 That's the fun of cooking.

 The only problem is that this microbiome as it is called is being severely depleted by the modern industrial diet.
 Two things are important; the actually numbers of bugs and their diversity.
-Astonishingly in the healthy gut there should be over 2kg of these bacteria and yeast cells.
+Astonishingly in the healthy gut there should be over 2kg of these friendly bacteria, viruses and yeast cells.

 Taking a probiotic supplement is the expensive and non-sensible way to do it; they never contain more than 10 different microbes and often only one or two.

-Traditionally all societies used to make probiotic of one sort or another; that could be sauerkraut or kimchi and many of the fermented foods.
+Traditionally all societies used to make a probiotic of one sort or another; that could be sauerkraut, kimchi or many of the fermented foods.
 Kefir just happens to be the easiest in my opinion.
-Only five minutes of my time, twice a week, is all that is needed to provide for my intestine.
+Only five minutes of my time, twice a week is all that is needed to provide for the intestine.

 How to make kefir is child's-play.
 The benefits are staggering.

-I'm sure I do not have to tell you that avocados and the olive are the sources of "fruit fats" that all nutritionists wholeheartedly agree are supremely good for us.
-They will argue long into the night about canola, butter and coconut, but over these two gems this is a universal accord; eat them.
+I'm sure I do not have to tell you that avocados and the olive are the sources of the "fruit fats" that all nutritionists wholeheartedly agree are supremely good for us.
+They will argue long into the night about canola, butter and coconut but over these two gems this is a universal accord; eat them regularly.

 Some don't like the sliminess of an avocado but in your kefir salsa you can enjoy all the benefits of this rich, spicy sauce.